Comment on page

 If workspaces are built-in, the counter/surface should be table height (30-32" / 76-81cm).
 However, space for an adjustable-height desk is preferable.

-Porches, patios, and decks should be partially or fully covered to protect from both sun and inclement weather.
+Porches, patios, and decks should be partially or fully covered to protect from sun and inclement weather.

-A covered outdoor living area protects people from precipitation and provides shade on hot sunny days.
+A covered outdoor living area protects people from precipitation and provides shade on hot, sunny days.
 Some individuals struggle to enjoy the outdoors due to their inability to be out in the heat, cold, or sun.
 This gives anyone a more comfortable place to enjoy outside activities... from dining to socializing.